Dual Enrollment Programs

 There are many ways for high school students to get a head start on college:

-The Vermont Dual Enrollment Program allows students to take two college courses at any of the five Vermont State Colleges tuition free -- Castleton State College, Community College of Vermont, Johnson State College, Lyndon State College and Vermont Technical College.
+The Vermont Dual Enrollment Program allows students to take two college courses at any of the five Vermont State Colleges tuition free -- Castleton University, Community College of Vermont, Johnson State College, Lyndon State College and Vermont Technical College.
 Students can use up to two dual enrollment vouchers during their junior and senior years of high school.
 These vouchers can be also used at other Vermont colleges and universities through a statewide partnership agreement supported by the State of Vermont's Next Generation Initiative.

 In addition to the Vermont Dual Enrollment Program, high school students have these options: